mjdrushton/atsim-potentials/docs/potentials/eam_tabulation.rst

 .. literalinclude:: eam_tabulate_example3b.py
   :pyobject: main

-Excluding the changed import statement at the top of the file, only two lines have been changed (highlighted).
+Excluding the import statement at the top of the file, only two lines have been changed (highlighted).
 The first changes the filename to ``TABEAM`` whilst the second tells python to call :func:`.writeTABEAMFinnisSinclair` instead of :func:`.writeSetFLFinnisSinclair`\ :

 .. literalinclude:: eam_tabulate_example3b.py
   :lines: 129-136